 Surgery may be suitable for people who:

-- experience pain and inflammation that do not improve with other measures
+- experience pain and inflammation that does not improve with other treatments

-- have a deformity that is severe enough that the toe may cross over another toe
+- have a deformity severe enough that the toe may cross over another toe

 - cannot bend or straighten a toe, due to stiffness

-Following surgery, a full recovery can take up to 6 months, and regular visits to the doctor may be necessary.
+Following surgery, a full recovery can take up to 6 months.
+Regular visits to the doctor may be necessary.